YG (rapper): Career

-2008–12: Beginnings
+2008–2012: Beginnings

 YG created the "Pu$haz Ink" record label and group with DJ Mustard in 2008.
 After releasing several songs that garnered him a large following on the internet, such as "She A Model" and "Aim Me" YG signed to Def Jam in 2009.
 According to Max Gousse, the senior VP of A&R at Island/Def Jam who inked the rapper, the signing stemmed from a newfound emphasis on West Coast artists by label president/CEO L.A.
-Reid, as well as, Y.G.’s skills and stage presence.
+Reid, as well as, YG's technical ability and stage presence.
 However, just as he was getting his buzz up in mid-2009, he was arrested on a parole violation, stemming from a previous charge of residential burglary.
-Following that, he worked on mixtapes, touring and running his 4Hunnid brand clothing line.
-"Toot It and Boot It" featuring LA-based singer Ty Dolla Sign was released in 2010, and became both of their breakout hit.
-He was also featured in XXL's 2011 Freshmen Class.
-Beginning with YG's mixtape The Real 4 Fingaz, DJ Mustard begun significantly producing on YG's projects.
-Their work together resulted in songs such as "I'm Good", "Bitches Ain't Shit" featuring Tyga and Nipsey Hussle and "You Broke" again featuring Nipsey Hussle.
+Following this, he worked on mixtapes, touring, and a clothing line based on his brand, 4Hunnid.
+Def Jam re-released "Toot It and Boot It," which features singer Ty Dolla Sign in June 2010, and became the rapper's first hit song.
+He was also included as part of XXL's 2011 Freshmen Class.
+Beginning with YG's mixtape The Real 4 Fingaz, Mustard began further producing on YG's projects.
+Their work resulted in songs such as "I'm Good", "Bitches Ain't Shit" featuring Tyga and Nipsey Hussle, and "You Broke", also featuring Nipsey Hussle.
 The singles were met with moderate success, but not near as much as his debut single.